Koffi Olomide: Cindy Le Coeur

 Cindy Le Coeur began her professional association with Koffi in 2007, joining Quartier Latin International as a soprano vocalist.
 That same year, Koffi appointed her as the band's artistic director.
 Their collaboration began when Koffi was searching for a female voice for the song "Lily Kaniki" at N'diaye studio in Gombe, Kinshasa.
 Impressed by her vocal performance, he gave her the moniker "Cindy Le Coeur" (meaning "Cindy the heart"), and she later featured on the track.
 In 2008, Koffi released the song "Ikea" featuring Cindy, and the two regularly performed together in romantic-style duets, prompting fans and observers to refer to Cindy as Koffi's "stage wife".
-Music scholars have noted parallels between the Koffi–Cindy collaboration and the earlier artistic partnership of Tabu Ley Rochereau and M'bilia Bel.
+Music scholars have noted parallels between the Koffi–Cindy collaboration and the earlier artistic partnership of Tabu Ley Rochereau and Mbilia Bel.
 In 2017, rumors circulated that Cindy had borne a child with Koffi, though neither party publicly confirmed these claims.
 Despite longstanding speculation surrounding their relationship, both maintained a degree of discretion.

 In a February 2024 interview on the Face à Mannher YouTube program, Koffi acknowledged that he and Cindy had been romantically involved for years.
 He described their relationship as one of deep personal and professional interconnection, stating, "She is no longer just an employee...
 She can hire or fire someone.
 We have a contract of the heart.
 She is me, I am her".
 On 26 May, Koffi released the song "Mama ci", a tribute to Cindy, whom he referred to as the "Queen of Love".
 Speculation intensified on 22 August 2024 after Koffi updated his Facebook page and shared a video showing him and Cindy aboard a plane en route to London.
 Cindy was also seen wearing a gold ring on her ring finger, which then fueled rumors of a possible marriage, though no formal announcement was made by the couple or their representatives.
 These rumors were further reignited in April 2025, when a TikTok video surfaced showing the pair in what appeared to be a wedding celebration.
-Nevertheless, no official confirmation has been provided.
+Despite the rumors, no official confirmation was issued until November 2025, when Cindy revealed that they had been traditionally married in 2008 and legally in 2012.
+A public civil ceremony was later held on 28 February 2026 in Gombe, Kinshasa.